yxt916/px4-omnidirectional-avoidance-under-certain-conditions-/README.md

 To fly in Gazebo, i recommand MISSION mode by using QGC, it's automantic and easy to use.

-You can find and download linux version of QGC release package:  1.The whole ROS workspace zip.
-2.The whole px4 firmware v1.11.0 zip.
-3.QGC.
+You can find the linux version of QGC in release package.